Character sheet for Terminator Salvation.

 - The Quiet One: This one only speaks one line, mimicking Kyle Reese's voice in order to lure John Connor to it.
 Otherwise, it never utters a single word in its default voice.

 - Skelebot 9000: As with other Terminators, once it loses its skin, its basically a walking robotic skeleton.

 - Stripped to the Bone: It rather early loses its human disguise, leaving only its endoskeleton to fight John.

-- Super Prototype: Counts as one.
+- Super Prototype: Counts as one, specifically to the other Terminator units being manufactured in Skynet Central.
 For bonus points, it's even in the unit's name.

 The first generation of Terminator infiltration units.